mhdkhadafi/cm-data-analysis/README.md

 Data Processing
 -------
-The content of this folder is the finished run of both iPython Notebook file contained inside If running from scratch, please run 'Process Tweet Data.ipynb' then 'Plot Graphs.ipynb'.
+The content of this folder is the finished run of both iPython Notebook file contained inside If running from scratch, please run 'IntroCM Assignment 3 - Dafi, Xiaoyang.ipynb.ipynb'.
 The only files necessary for it to run is 'movie_tweet.txt' and 'imdb_data' folder.
-The rest are resultant data The final result os stored at the 'plots' folder
+The rest are resultant data The final result are stored at the 'plots' folder

 IMDb Scraper
 -------